Peter Gouldthorpe: Other media

 Gouldthorpe's work appears in many other areas, including murals, stamps, advertising, film, television and live performance.
 Several of his murals, employing the Trompe-l'œil technique, can be seen around the streets and businesses of his home town, Hobart.

 Works

 Children's non-fiction

+"The White Mouse" (written and illustrated by Peter Gouldthorpe, 2015) - Children"s Book Councillor Australia - short-listed for Eve Pownall Award, 2015.